 The Localization Quality Rating data category is used to express an overall measurement of the localization quality of a document or an item in a document.

 This data category allows to specify a quality score or a voting result for a given item or document, as well as to indicate what constitutes a passing score or vote.
-It also allows to point to a profile describing the quality assessment model used for the scoring or the voting.
+It also allows pointing to a profile describing the quality assessment model used for the scoring or the voting.

 8.17.2 Implementation